-Ex-fundraiser for Rep. George Santos charged with wire fraud, identity theft
+A former fundraiser for Rep. George Santos has been charged with wire fraud and identity theft

 NEW YORK (AP) — A former fundraiser for U.S. Rep. George Santos was indicted Wednesday on federal charges that he impersonated a high-ranking congressional aide while soliciting contributions for the New York Republican’s campaign.

-Sam Miele was charged with four counts of wire fraud and aggravated identity theft in an alleged scheme to defraud donors and obtain money under false pretenses.
+Sam Miele was charged with four counts of wire fraud and aggravated identity theft in an alleged scheme to defraud donors and obtain money for Santos under false pretenses.
 Prosecutors said Miele impersonated a high-ranking aide to a House member with leadership responsibilities, using a fake name and email address to trick at least a dozen prospective donors.

-Santos was not charged in the case involving Miele.
+Santos was not charged in the case.

-The indictment did not name the person who was impersonated by name, but the details of the charges match with multiple news reports identifying the aide as Dan Myer, now retired as the longtime chief of staff to House Speaker Kevin McCarthy, R-Calif., who at the time was minority leader.
+The indictment did not name the person who was impersonated by name, but the details of the charges match with multiple news reports identifying the aide as Dan Meyer, now retired as the longtime chief of staff to House Speaker Kevin McCarthy, R-Calif., who at the time was minority leader.

+Miele pleaded not guilty to the charges in Brooklyn federal court and was released on a $150,000 bond.
+His attorney, Kevin Marino, did not immediately return a phone message.

-Attempts to reach Miele by phone were not immediately successful.
-A phone number listed in his name rang unanswered.
-Myer did not immediately respond to a request for comment.
+Meyer did not immediately respond to a request for comment.
 Santos’ office did not respond to a request for comment.

 Federal prosecutors said Miele admitted to “faking my identity to a big donor” in a letter sent to Santos last Sept.
 26, a few months before Santos was elected.
 Miele said he was “high risk, high reward in everything I do,” according to the indictment.

-Note: This story has been updated to correct the spelling of the last name of Rep. Kevin McCarthy’s former chief of staff, to Dan Meyer, instead of Dan Myer.